 The City of Gahanna has contracted with Franklin County Public Health (FCPH) for mosquito control.
 FCPH uses an Integrated Pest Management approach with a public health focus to reduce and control disease carrying mosquitoes.
 Various tools and techniques are utilized throughout the mosquito season to help control the mosquito population.
 These include:

 - Larviciding areas of stagnant water and stormwater catch basins to prevent mosquitoes from hatching in these prime breeding sites.

-- Surveillance of adult mosquito populations by the use of traps.
+- Surveillance of adult mosquito populations by setting traps weekly throughout the county.

 - Testing of adult mosquitoes for the presence of disease.

 - Adulticiding (spraying) using Ultra Low Volume (ULV) truck-mounted equipment to treat residential areas to reduce adult mosquito populations.